Salvius of Albi

-Salvius, Salvi or Sauve (died 584) was a bishop of Albi in Francia between 574 and 584, later venerated as a saint.
+Salvius, Salvi or Sauve (died 584) was a bishop of Albi in Francia between 574 and 584, later venerated as a saint in the Catholic Church.
+His feast day is 10 September.

 Family

 He came from a powerful family within the church, which contributed many bishops in the south of France through the end and fall of the Roman Empire.
 He was a distant relation of Gregory of Tours who wrote his life.
 He was also a relative of Saint Didier of Cahors.

 Life

 Salvius was educated in law and humanities, before becoming a lawyer in Albi.
 Later he became a monk and a hermit and was made bishop in 574.

 As bishop he intervened with the powerful Chilperic I and stayed in Albi to take care of his flock during a famine and a plague epidemic to which he succumbed in 584.

 He was buried in his monastery but his remains were later moved to the church of Saint-Salvi in Albi.
 Their exact location is now lost because of renovation in the 18th century.
 After this he was venerated in the city and was later declared to be a saint.